pc555/simon-game/README.md

 ## Summary

-This is interactive Simon Game written in VanillaJS/CSS/HTML to simulate the classic Simon Electronic Memory Game.
+This is an interactive Simon Game written in VanillaJS/CSS/HTML to simulate the classic Simon Electronic Memory Game.

 ## Getting Started